lfortin/node-os-monitor/README.md

 ## Installation

-To install the latest stable version of `os-monitor` (supports Node.js back to v0.10.x):
+To install the legacy version of `os-monitor` (supports Node.js back to v0.10.x):

-    npm install os-monitor

-If you are using a recent version of Node.js (v18.15.x or later), you might want to try the bleeding edge version of `os-monitor`:

-    npm install os-monitor@edge
+    npm install os-monitor@legacy

 # Synopsis